PranavBarthwal/react.js_tutorial/02_reactFlow&FileStructure/notes.md

 <br>

 ## GOOD PRACTICE
-Functions, components & files name should start with capital letter
+- Functions, components & files name should start with capital letter in both React Project aur React Project using Vite.
+- In basic React App if any HTML is returned from a file then it is named <code>.jsx</code> and if HTML return nhi ho rha hai to it is named <code>.js</code>
+- Vite wale project mein it forces us to name every file with <code>.jsx</code>

 <br>